musralina/optimisation/README.md

   b) Simple binary classification problem, where optimization problem is solved using GradientDescent

   c) comparison with with the results if Armijo rule to adapt the step size is used

+## 4. Coonvergence comparison for different methods

+  a) comparison of preformance of SGD, GD, ADAM, Nesterov Momentum
+  b) comparison of gradient descent, heavy ball method and accelerated gradient method,  step size selection